OpenDataDSL/documentation/docs/data/aggs/_CEPEA_AG_PR.md

 ### Schedule

-The file is processed at around 21:00 BST/GMT on Brazil business days.
+The file is processed at around 21:00 GMT on Brazil business days.

 ### Sample File